NaveenSubramaniam/hoolah-code/README.md

 # hoolah-code
 	It is an maven project

 Building :

-1. Set  JAVA_HOME.
-Java 1.8 is .(Mine 1.8.0_231)
+- Set  JAVA_HOME.
+Java 1.8 	(Mine 1.8.0_231)
-2. Set Maven home.
+- Set Maven home.
 Mine: Apache Maven 3.5.2
-3. Download repository to your local
+- Download repository to your local
-4. Navigate to the path where pom.xml located
+- Navigate to the path where pom.xml located
-5. Execute this
+- Execute
 maven install
-6. Jar will be generated under target
+- Jar will be generated under target

 Running:
 1. Navigate to target folder
-java -jar TranStat-0.0.1-jar-with-dependencies.jar <<full path of transaction CSV>>
+java -jar TranStat-0.0.1-jar-with-dependencies.jar "full path of transaction CSV"
 2. Key in Merchant, Start date and End date through command line

 Sample output: